Offerings

 An Integrative Approach

-Psychodynamic therapy explores the subconscious—the hidden stories and wounds that shape our present.
-Systemic therapy brings awareness to the larger webs we live within—family, culture, and society—and how these influence our relationships, self-image, and narratives.
-Together, these approaches help us understand both our inner world and the systems surrounding us.
+Together, we will explore relationship between the "present moment" and the subconscious—hidden stories and wounds from the past that can continue shaping our present.
+The use of systemic therapy in conjunction with this brings awareness to the larger webs we live within—family, culture, and society—and how these influence our relationships, self-image, and narratives.

 Trauma-Informed Somatic Work